Nov 13, 2020 | Investing, Personal Finance | 0 comments

 The biggest differences between a Financial Coach and a Financial Advisor are:

 Financial Coaches serve clients who want to be better at budgeting, managing their cash flow, paying off debt, investing and accumulating wealth.
-A Financial Coach does not directly manage investment accounts, make recommendations about what stocks or index funds to invest in etc. A Financial Coach educates their clients on ways to get started investing.
+The role of a Financial Coach does not directly involve managing of investment accounts, making recommendations about stocks or index funds to invest in etc. A Financial Coach educates their clients on ways to get started investing.
 Providing them with the encouragement and support they need to reach their goals of investing in their future.

 Financial Advisors serve clients who are doing well enough at budgeting and investing and have enough money in their retirement accounts to have their investments managed for them.
 Their clients are already regularly contributing large amounts of money each year to retirement accounts.
 Clients of a Financial Advisor are looking for assistance on deciding what to invest in based on their age, goals, risk tolerance, and many other factors.